PISCES STARS PROGRAM

 Women make up half of Hawaiʻi’s population, but only 25% work in STEM fields.
 According to a report by Million Women Mentors: “Women have lower self-confidence in their STEM abilities than men do, even when they perform at the same achievement levels as men.
 This lack of confidence can undermine their performance and their interest in pursuing STEM careers.”

-Since 2014, STARS has sought to address this disparity by providing resources, inspiration, and mentorship to encourage young women in STEM-related careers.
-The program also strives to improve overall gender equity and economic opportunities for young women in Hawaiʻi.
+Since 2014, STARS has sought to address this disparity by providing resources, inspiration, and mentorship to encourage young women in STEM-related studies and careers.
+The program strives to improve overall gender equity and economic opportunities for young women in Hawaiʻi while connecting participants with local resources and supportive mentors.

 STARS was originally inspired by NASA’s successful summer programs for young women and has grown with support and participation by local nonprofits, STEM organizations, and multinational companies.